Using Greasemonkey With Chrome

 Installing Greasemonkey for Chrome

-Greasemonkey is disabled in Chrome by default but it can be enabled through the following:
+The Greasemonkey add-on is disabled in Google Chrome by default.
+However, Greasemonkey for Chrome can be enabled through the following steps:

 1. Go to this website, where there are many builds types of Chromium to download.
 Look for the most recent version and download it onto your PC.
 Extract the downloaded files to a new folder.